hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 The sample application is a [real-time trade analyser](https://github.com/hazelcast/big-data-benchmark/tree/master/trade-monitor/jet-trade-monitor).
-Every second, it counts the trades completed over previous minute for each trading symbol.
+Every second, it counts the trades completed over the previous minute for each trading symbol.
 Jet is also used to ingest and buffer the stream of trades.
 So, the remote trading applications write trade events to an IMap data structure in Jet cluster.
 The analytical job reads the IMap Event Journal and writes processed results to a rolling file.

 The job is configured to be [fault-tolerant](concepts/fault-tolerance.md) with exactly-once